mdakifc/c-codegen-si/README.md

     -- The number of expressions in the right hand side of an assignment statement: (min, max) "expressionDepthRange": [<int>, <int>],

-    -- Tunes the probability for accessing the innermost dimension of an array: positive integer "weightCoeffForDims": <int>,
+    -- Tunes the probability for accessing the outermost dimensions of an array: positive integer "weightCoeffForDims": <int>,

     -- The number of total functions generated